Brew Method

 Who Should Choose It?

-Choose No-Bypass Brewing if you want consistency and high extraction efficiency.
-The payoff is high extraction and a modern filter style that rewards careful prep.
+Choose No-Bypass Brewing if you want consistency, high extraction efficiency, and a more predictable relationship between ratio and cup strength.
+The payoff is a modern filter style that rewards a level bed more than dramatic pouring.

 Practical Brewing Advice

-Start with 1:16–1:18, medium to medium-coarse grind, and 4–8 min, but spend extra attention on bed prep before changing the recipe.
-For No-Bypass Brewing, the first useful adjustment is to use even distribution because there is less bypass to hide mistakes.
-Keep the other variables steady while you test that change.
+Start with 1:16-1:18, medium to medium-coarse grind, and 4-8 min, then spend attention on bed prep before changing the recipe.

 With No-Bypass Brewing, for more strength, improve evenness before adding coffee.
-In no-bypass brewing, uneven prep can make stronger recipes taste worse.
+Uneven prep can make stronger recipes taste worse, while a stable bed may let you stretch the ratio longer without losing sweetness.

 Common Mistakes